armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 You can also configure a profile that grants access to resources, like AWS.

-## Profiles
+## Named Profiles

-A profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.
+A Named Profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.
 The supported credentials are described in [Types of credentials](#types-of-credentials).

 ### Types of credentials

-The Terraform integration supports multiple types of credentials for Profiles to handle the various use cases that you can use the Terraform integration for:
+The Terraform integration supports multiple types of credentials for Named Profiles to handle the various use cases that you can use the Terraform integration for:

 * AWS
 * SSH